2025 Solar Incentives Guide for Ensley, FL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
-A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specific percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
+A federal incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a certain percentage of the cost of your solar system.

-To better understand exactly how much money the ITC could save you, contact your local Ensley solar panel installation expert.
+To find out exactly how much money the ITC could save you, speak with your local Ensley solar panel installer.

-More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit will apply to you is to get in touch with your local Ensley solar panel installation expert.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to understand how the new Clean Energy Credit applies to you is to speak with your local Ensley solar panel installers directly.

 State & Local Solar Incentives